 Some STAR WARS veterans have signed on to this movie, too.
 Mark Hamill will likely be seen, and Billy Dee Williams reprises the role of Lando Calrissian, originally introduced in THE EMPIRE STRIKES BACK.
 Anthony Daniels will be inside C-3PO’s suit one more time, too.

-There are some new cast members, too.
+There are some new cast members, too, in STAR WARS: THE RISE OF SKYWALKER.
 Naomi Ackie plays the mysterious Jannah, about whom little is known.
 Keri Russell and Richard E. Grant also have parts in the film, but they have been kept fairly secret so far.
 And, of course, the primary cast from the last two movies is back as well: Daisy Ridley, Adam Driver, John Boyega and Oscar Isaac return, as do Lupita Nyong’o, Domhnall Gleeson, Kelly Marie Tran, Joonas Suotamo and Billie Lourd.

 All images courtesy of Lucasfilm and Disney.